TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/position.md

 ```

-Now all the notifications in the app will be displayed at the middle of the screen (y-axis), because we have set `notificationPosition` value for the `center`.
+Now all the notifications in the app will be displayed at the middle of the screen (y-axis) because we have set the `notificationPosition` value for the `center`.

 <br/>
 <br/>